trthatcher/MLKernels.jl/doc/overview.rst

     Returns ``true`` if the kernel type is a negative definite kernel.

+.. _attainszero:

+.. function:: attainszero(::Kernel)

+    Returns ``true`` if the kernel can attain zero over its domain.

+.. _isnonnegative:

+.. function:: isnonnegative(::Kernel)

+    Returns ``true`` if the kernel is greater than or equal to zero over its domain.

+.. _ispositive:

+.. function:: ispositive(::Kernel)

+    Returns ``true`` if the kernel is greater than zero over its domain.

 .. _kernelmatrix:

 .. function:: kernelmatrix(κ::Kernel{T}, X::Matrix{T}; is_trans::Bool, store_upper::Bool, symmetrize::Bool)